Ran-Tokman/Mod-3-Project-Dem-Primaries/README.md

 •	I used a Decision Tree Model for Feature Selection:
 <img src="./Images/Picture12.png">

--	I removed unrelated features and ended up with a total of 25 features.
+It is evident that the interaction features that I've created are the most important.
+I removed unrelated features and ended up with a total of 25 features.

 ## Model Fitting and Hyperparameter Tuning